 Q. What temperatures do they need?

 While growing, the Moraeas can tolerate overnight frost down to about 20F (-6C).
 Lower temperatures may kill the bulbs.
-Even if the temperature doesn’t go below 20F, a sustained freeze over several days (enough to harden the whole pot) is also liable to kill the bulbs.
+Even if the temperature doesn’t go below 20F, a sustained freeze that lasts several days (enough to harden the whole pot) is also liable to kill the bulbs.

 Q. Can I leave them under the snow in winter and then have them grow in spring?